canonical/genio-image-public/README.md

 appear in the current directory next to the YAML files.
 The important files are `ubuntu.img` and `ubuntu.json`.

-If using the `build.sh` script then an output directory is created for the build to contain all the files.
+If using the `scripts/build.sh` script then an output directory is created for the build to contain all the files.

 # Build eMMC Image for G350/G510/G700/G1200